Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsubsection{Compute optimal action schedule $u^*_s(\cdot)$}

-In this step, we compute a schedule \mbox{$u^*_s:[t_i, t_i+T] \to\mathbb{R}^m$} which contains candidates for the next action, for all possible times that action may be taken.
-Specifically, $u^*_s(\cdot)$ contains candidate action values and their corresponding application times, assuming $\lambda \to 0^+$ for all (see Fig.~\ref{fig:sac_process}b for a sample one-dimensional action schedule).
+In this step, we compute a schedule \mbox{$u^*_s:[t_i, t_i+T] \to\mathbb{R}^p$} which contains candidate action values and their corresponding application times, assuming $\lambda \to 0^+$ for all (see Fig.~\ref{fig:sac_sample} for a sample one-dimensional action schedule).
 The final $u_A$ and $\tau_A$ will be selected from these candidates in step three of the solution process such that \mbox{$u_{A}=u_s^*(\tau_A)$}, while a finite duration $\lambda_A$ will be selected in step four.
 The optimal action schedule $u^*_s(\cdot)$ is calculated by minimizing